Michael Griffith: Where is Ted Maher’s Attorney Now?

 It was in 1943 when Michael Griffith was born in Malverne, New York, into a tirelessly supportive family that never once hesitated to encourage his dreams, no matter what they may be.
 According to records, he was an overall star athlete at Valley Stream North High School, but baseball was his specialty to such an extent that he could have pursued it professionally.
 He had even been invited to the Los Angeles Dodgers spring training camp as a teenager, yet he had realized early on that most pro athletes retire when life is just starting to take off.

-Therefore, Michael chose to partly follow in the footsteps of his uncle Arthur Klein, a long-time Congressman who went on to serve as a Justice of the State Supreme Court, and pursue law.
-He thus enrolled at the University of Virginia for a Bachelor’s in Foreign Affairs before he moved on to attend John Marshall Law School in Atlanta, Georgia, for his Bachelor’s in Law.
+Therefore, Michael chose to partly follow in the footsteps of his uncle, Arthur Klein, a long-time Congressman who went on to serve as a Justice of the State Supreme Court, and pursue a career in law.
+He thus enrolled at the University of Virginia to pursue a Bachelor’s degree in Foreign Affairs before moving on to attend John Marshall Law School in Atlanta, Georgia, to earn his Bachelor’s degree in Law.
 It was then that he was admitted to the bar in 1973, not long after which he landed a much-coveted position at the Nassau County District Attorney’s Office in his home state of New York.

-Michael thrived in this field in every sense of the term; yet by the time the mid-1970s came around, he knew he wanted to go out on his own and establish an independent, private law firm.
-However, before he did so, he decided to take a vacation so as to break the mould and return to work feeling as refreshed as possible, unaware it would turn his entire world upside down.
-That’s because a friend had asked him to look into the case of an American detained in Turkey while he was on his way to Greece because they knew he had knowledge about foreign affairs.
+Michael thrived in this field in every sense of the term; yet by the mid-1970s, he knew he wanted to go out on his own and establish an independent, private law firm.
+However, before he did so, he decided to take a vacation to break the mold and return to work feeling as refreshed as possible, unaware it would turn his entire world upside down.
+That’s because a friend had asked him to look into the case of an American detained in Turkey, as he was on his way to Greece, because they knew he had knowledge of foreign affairs.

 Michael Griffith Got Into International Law With an Infamous Case